marko-js/marko/README.md

 ### Using the RaptorJS Optimizer

-The `optimizer` CLI can be used to generate resource bundles that includes all application modules and all referenced Raptor Template files using a command similar to the following:
+The `optimizer` CLI can be used to generate resource bundles that includes all application modules and all referenced Marko template files using a command similar to the following:
 ```bash
 # First install the optimizer and the optimizer-marko plugin
 npm install optimizer --global